Kansas corrections secretary asking El Dorado guards to work more long shifts

 "I will just assure you that this administration believes in civil service protections," Kelly said.

-She defended her proposal to refinance the public employee pension system, saying a 30-year plan to pay off unfunded liability won't put anybody's benefits in jeopardy.
+She defended her proposal to refinance the public employee pension system, saying a 30-year plan to pay off unfunded liability won't put anyone's benefits in jeopardy.

 Kelly said she doesn't need the money to balance the budget for the first two years of her administration, but she remains concerned about increasing costs in later years.
 If the state starts missing or withholding part of its payments, she said, benefits could be threatened.